 This Q&A-style LSAT tutorial describes the Analytical Reasoning format and the different types of logic games you're likely to encounter on your exam.
 It also explains why effective diagraming is so crucial in handling LSAT logic games.
 Finally, the tutorial suggests alternative time-management strategies for Analytical Reasoning.

-How many questions and question sets (logic games) will I find on an LSAT Analytical Reasoning section, and what is the basic format of an LSAT logic game?
+Q: How many questions and question sets (logic games) will I find on an LSAT Analytical Reasoning section, and what is the basic format of an LSAT logic game?

-An LSAT Analytical Reasoning section consists of 23-24 questions, grouped into four discrete question sets (logic games).
+A: An LSAT Analytical Reasoning section consists of 23-24 questions, grouped into four discrete question sets (logic games).
 The number of questions per set (game) varies from five to eight.
 (The average number is six.)

 Every LSAT logic game consists of the following three elements: